indigo-dc/oidc-agent/gitbook/oidc-agent-server/oidc-agent-server.md

 The account configuration is then locally decrypted and transferred to the remote `oidc-agent-server`.
-Communication between the remote agent and clients is encrypted.
-The agent receives the account configuration, encrypts it with a random password, and stores the encrypted configuration under a new random shortname.
+Communication between the remote agent and clients is encrypted (however, please check the note at the top).
+The agent receives the account configuration, generates a new random 14 characters long password which is used to encrypt the account configuration, and stores the encrypted configuration under a new random
+6 characters long internal shortname.
-The local `oidc-add` receives a new shortname that encodes the encryption password.
+The local `oidc-add` receives a new shortname that encodes the encryption password as well as the server's internal shortname.
 This new shortname must be used to obtain access tokens from `oidc-agent-server` and to unload the configuration.

 It is important to store
 this new shortname to be able to obtain access tokens from the central agent.
-It is also important to keep this new shortname confidential since it allows obtain tokens without any further authentication.
+It is also important to keep this new shortname confidential since it allows obtaining tokens without any further authentication.

 ### Obtaining Access Tokens
 The obtained new shortname can be used with `oidc-token` or any other agent